d1zzy/pvpgn/README.md

 - **Emperor: Battle for Dune**: 1.09

 \* WarCraft 3 clients are unable to connect to PvPGN servers without a client-side modification, through tools such as [W3L](https://github.com/w3lh/w3l), to disable server signature verification.
+\* StarCraft clients beginning with patch 1.18 will not be supported by PvPGN-PRO due to protocol changes.

 ## Support
 [Create an issue](https://github.com/pvpgn/pvpgn-server/issues) if you have any questions, suggestions, or anything else to say about PvPGN-PRO.
 Please note that D2GS is not part of the PvPGN project and is therefore unsupported here.
+Set `loglevels = fatal,error,warn,info,debug,trace` in `bnetd.conf` before obtaining logs and posting them.

 ## Development
 Submit pull requests to contribute to this project.
 Utilize C++11 features and adhere to the [C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md) whenever possible.

 ## Building
 See [docs/ports.md](https://github.com/pvpgn/pvpgn-server/blob/master/docs/ports.md) for operating systems and compilers that have been confirmed to work with PvPGN.
 Any operating system that supports WinAPI or POSIX, and any C++11 compliant compiler should be able to build PvPGN.
+The CMake files have been hardcoded to reject compilers older than Visual Studio 2015 and GCC 5.1.

 #### Windows
 Use [Magic Builder](https://github.com/pvpgn/pvpgn-magic-builder).